 The law requires the ball to be stationary.
 In other words, do not drop the ball and kick, do not roll the ball and kick, rest the ball on its spot before taking the kick.

-The ball is placed at the spot it left the pitch, either on the line or just outside of the line at a distance not greater than 25 (twenty five) centimetres.
+The ball is placed at the spot it left the pitch on the line.

 How long does the kicker have in order to take the kick-in?